shundhammer/qdirstat/README.md

   great integration of web and local file manager that was the major strong point of Konqueror (and thus KDE) no longer exists.

-- I don't like the fact that I can't simply put icons on my desktop any more -- no, I have to create a plasmoid first as a container, and those things keep doing weird stuff that drives every user crazy.
+- I don't like the fact that I can't simply put icons on my desktop anymore -- no, I have to create a plasmoid first as a container, and those things keep doing weird stuff that drives every user crazy.
 With one false move of your mouse, it might be gone, change shape, move to another place or whatever.